 Cockroaches are insects from the order of Blattodea which has more than 4500 species.
 Only around 30 species from that order can be associated with human habitat.
 Several species from that order are also considered as pests.

 - German Cockroaches (Blattella germanica), can grow up to 1.5 cm in length when fully grown.
 They are easily identified by their long antennae which are used to detect chemical compounds, moisture, air currents and sound waves.
 They prefer moist and warm areas and can often be found in kitchens and bathrooms.
 They are brown in colour and have two dark streaks which run from their head to the base of their wings.
-The biggest difference between German Cockroaches and other cockroach species is that female German cockroaches carry their ootheca with them during germination while other females deposit their ootheca.
+The biggest difference between German Cockroach and other cockroach species is that female German cockroach carry their ootheca with them during germination while other females deposit their ootheca.

 - American Cockroaches (Periplaneta americana) are very large roaches which can grow up to 4 centimetres in length.
 They can be found in basements, boiler rooms and all other places that are dark, moist and warm.
 They are difficult to notice as they run away at the first sign of light.
 Both males and females have wings and some flight capabilities but luckily for us, they rarely fly.